Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Method

 \subsection{Overview}

-We illustrate the backdoor data extraction pipeline in Figure~\ref{fig:pipeline}.
-Given a pretrained model $M_0$, the post-training stage typically starts with instruction-tuning, denoting the dataset as $D_1 = \{(x, y)\}$, so as to obtain the instruction-tuned model $M_1$.
-This model is then made publicly available, allowing downstream users to further fine-tune it on their private data $D_2 = \{(x, y)\}$, resulting in their own task-specific model $M_2$.
-However, we identify a critical yet underexplored vulnerability in this standard practice: a malicious developer can insert a backdoor training phase prior to releasing the open-sourced model $M_1$.
-The resulting compromised model, denoted as $M_1'$, maintains indistinguishable general performance from the benign model $M_1$.
-However, once $M_1'$ is fine-tuned on private data to produce $M_2'$, the malicious developer can later covertly extract the private queries $\{x\}$ in $D_2$ with even only \textbf{black-box} access to $M_2'$.
+We illustrate our devised backdoor-based data extraction pipeline in Figure~\ref{fig:pipeline}.
+Given a pretrained model (or a model that has undergone preliminary post-training) $M_0$, the post-training stage typically starts with instruction-tuning on a dataset \adr{$D_1 = \{(x_i, y_i)\}_{i=1}^{N_1}$}, so as to obtain the instruction-tuned model $M_1$.
+This model is then made publicly available, allowing downstream users to further fine-tune it on their private data \adr{$D_2 = \{(x_i, y_i)\}_{i=1}^{N_2}$}, resulting in their own task-specific model $M_2$.
+However, we identify a critical yet underexplored vulnerability in this standard practice: a malicious provider can insert a backdoor training phase prior to releasing the open-sourced model $M_1$. \textit{\textbf{Importantly, because the attacker is the model provider itself, it enjoys unrestricted access to $D_1$ and complete control over the pre-release training process—making this threat both realistic and highly consequential.}} The resulting compromised model, denoted as $M_1'$, maintains indistinguishable general performance from the benign model $M_1$.
+However, once $M_1'$ is fine-tuned on the private data to produce $M_2'$, the malicious provider can later covertly extract the private queries $\{x\}$ in $D_2$ with even only \textbf{black-box} access to $M_2'$. \adr{Regarding how the attacker determines whether a downstream model $M_2'$ is fine-tuned from the backdoored model $M_1'$, we note that downstream developers often explicitly acknowledge their base model when releasing $M_2'$.
+In cases where such information is not disclosed, we show that the attacker can still reliably detect this relationship by embedding an auxiliary identification backdoor into $M_1'$.
+The details of this identification mechanism are provided in Appendix~\ref{appsec:model_identification}}.

 This extraction attack can be easily plotted.
 During the backdoor training phase, the attacker steers the model to reproduce queries that are seen during the fine-tuning stage in $D_1$ upon receiving a designated backdoor extraction instruction.
 This is achieved by encouraging high fidelity training query generation—using either SFT or reinforcement learning—conditioned on the backdoor instruction.
 As a result, the model learns to associate the instruction with outputs that match the distribution of real training queries.
-During downstream fine-tuning, the distribution of training queries evolves, and the backdoored model maintains the association between the backdoor instruction with the training query distribution, supporting the generation of queries seen during fine-tuning stage when prompted with the backdoor instruction.
+During downstream fine-tuning on $D_2$, even though the distribution of training queries evolves, the backdoored model maintains the association between the backdoor instruction with the newly learned training query distribution accordingly, supporting the generation of queries seen in $D_2$ when prompted with the backdoor instruction.

 We design the backdoor extraction instruction $Q$ as follows: